-Please register your vehicle license at the Hartley Bay House and Marina - after stopping to cross the high speed railroad tracks.
-Please request their staff to call Bear's Den Lodge for water taxi if required.
-Hartley Bay Marina provides valet supervised parking and valet boat launching - your vehicle keys remain at the Marina.
+Please register your vehicle license at Hartley Bay Marina - after stopping to cross the high speed railroad tracks.
+Please request Marina staff to contact Bear's Den Lodge for water taxi, if required.
+Hartley Bay Marina provides valet supervised parking and valet boat launching - your vehicle keys remain at the marina.

 Den Bay - three bays from the marina on the right side of